-Keywords: Methoxy-X04, Methoxy-X04 supplier, amyloid, beta, fluorescent, probes, detection, alzheimers, disease, brain, penetrant, blood, barrier, permeable, high, affinity, amyloidbeta, amyloidb, amyloidβ, Amyloid, Beta, Peptides, Other, Fluorescent, Probes, 4920, Tocris Bioscience
+Keywords: Methoxy-X04, Methoxy-X04 supplier, amyloid, beta, fluorescent, probes, detection, alzheimers, disease, brain, penetrant, blood, barrier, permeable, high, affinity, amyloidbeta, amyloidb, amyloidβ, Amyloid, Beta, Peptides, Fluorescent, B, Probes, 4920, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for Methoxy-X04 include:

 Enikö et al (2023) The 18?kDa translocator protein is associated with microglia in the hippocampus of non-demented elderly subjects.
 Aging Brain 2 100045 PMID: 36908874